-If they didn't know it before, business owners are now aware that cybercriminals are becoming increasingly smart and sophisticated in their hacking methods, and they can target just about anyone.
-But smaller companies that think, "It can't happen to me," or "I'm too small for hackers to notice me," may be setting themselves up for a devastating data breach.
+Most business owners are now aware that cybercriminals are becoming increasingly smart and sophisticated in their hacking methods, and they can target just about anyone.
+But smaller companies that think, "My antivirus software will protect me," or "I'm too small for hackers to notice me," may be setting themselves up for a devastating data breach.

 A credit card breach is fairly easy to recognize once customers of a certain company all begin reporting fraudulent charges.
 But by that point, a breach has already done a significant amount of damage, not just to the consumers but to the company they trusted to protect their data.
-Cole and Cernak shared some of the less-obvious signs your business data has been compromised, so you can act right away.
-[10 Security Solutions for Small Business]
+Business News Daily spoke with security experts who shared some of the less-obvious signs your business data has been compromised, so you can act right away.
+[See Related Story: Security Solutions for Small Business]

 Locked-out accounts.
 If you've ever been locked out of your email or social media accounts, you know it's usually because you typed the wrong login credentials one too many times.
 If you receive a lock-out message the first time you try to access an account (and you know you've typed your password correctly), you might have been hacked.